StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 **From v3.0 onwards, we recommend that you use catalogs to query data from Hive, Iceberg, Hudi, and JDBC data sources.
 External tables are deprecated.
 For more information, see [Hive catalog](../data_source/catalog/hive_catalog.md), [Iceberg catalog](../data_source/catalog/iceberg_catalog.md), [Hudi catalog](../data_source/catalog/hudi_catalog.md), and [JDBC catalog](../data_source/catalog/jdbc_catalog.md).**

-**From v3.1 onwards, StarRocks supports creating Parquet-formatted tables in Iceberg catalogs, and you can sink data from StarRocks tables to these Parquet-formatted Iceberg tables by using [INSERT INTO](../data-manipulation/insert.md).
+**From v3.1 onwards, StarRocks supports creating Parquet-formatted tables in Iceberg catalogs, and you can insert data to these Parquet-formatted Iceberg tables by using [INSERT INTO](../data-manipulation/insert.md).
 See [Create an Iceberg table](../../../data_source/catalog/iceberg_catalog.md#create-an-iceberg-table).**

 - For MySQL, specify the following properties: